scionproto/scion/doc/cryptography/drkey.rst

 is necessary to avoid nonsensical scenarios.
 This value is globally set to 6 minutes.

-The upper bound for the epoch length is defined to 3 days, looking for a between efﬁciency and security.
+The upper bound for the epoch length is defined to 3 days, looking for a trade-off between efﬁciency and security.

 .. note::